- We have a small team of I-venger pupils who will lead online-safety across the whole school

 Set boundaries - It's never too early to start setting boundaries.
 Set some rules about how long your child can spend online.

-Websites to support e- safety learning:
+Websites & services to support Cyber Security & e- safety learning:

 Advice on safer use of the internet: